top of page

 Viral Triggers of Autoimmunity

-Julia studies the interaction between viral infection and dysregulated immune responses.
-She plans to explore how viruses may trigger alterations in antigen processing and presentation that promote the development of autoimmune/autoinflammatory diseases.
+Julia and Mary study the interaction between viral infection and dysregulated immune responses.
+They plan to explore how viruses may trigger alterations in antigen processing and presentation that promote the development of autoimmune/autoinflammatory diseases.

 autoimmunity.jpg